Let’s travel to Iceland in winter! What a brilliant idea! Except…

 Driving in Iceland in winter is no cake walk

 I’m making this number one because, in my opinion, it’s the most important consideration in deciding to travel to Iceland during the winter months.
 Let’s be clear.
 Driving in Iceland in winter is downright scary, especially if you’re not used to the conditions, but honestly, even if you are.
 Extreme, remember?
 That means snow and ice on the road, direct drops into the frozen water on either side, insanely strong winds buffeting your car around along with a whole lot of loose snow so you can’t even SEE the road… need I go on?

 Only you will know what sort of conditions you’re happy driving in.
 We hired a small hatchback assuming the roads would be clear because my first trip to Iceland in October it was.
 Except for this time, it was a few weeks further into winter and the roads were actual ice.
 This and the strong winds meant that journeys took us much longer than we expected, we saw less than we wanted, and we were stressed out by it all.

 If you’re not happy driving in these conditions then don’t, there are many Iceland winter tours that will allow you to experience Iceland without putting yourself at risk.
 That’s how it can really influence your trip.
 Because if it’s your dream to drive the Ring Road then winter may not be the right time to go unless you’re confident in driving in this kind of weather, or you choose the very beginning or very end of winter (Sept/Oct and March/April).
-Our road trip was amazing and we don’t regret it but do wish we had booked a 4×4 and allowed more time to reach different locations; you don’t drive fast on ice!
+Our road trip in Iceland in November was amazing and we don’t regret it but do wish we had booked a 4×4 and allowed more time to reach different locations; you don’t drive fast on ice!

 Make sure you check the road conditions before you set out each day, so you know what to expect!